Search for the Electric Dipole Moment and anomalous magnetic moment of the tau lepton at tau factories: Event selection and reconstruction of neutrinos from decay

-Tau leptons are quite complicated objects at colliders, mainly because the neutrinos in its decay products are undetectable.
-While the spin correlation can be partially obtained with only visible decay products~\cite{Comp-Phys-Com-64-275-1991,Tsai:1971vv}, the information of neutrinos are important to help improve the reconstruction of the tau spin correlation.
-The technique to reconstruct the neutrino momenta from tau decays developed in our previous works~\cite{CEPC_hcp,Chen:2017nxp} is used for the low energy $e^-e^+$ collisions.
-Because $Belle$-II is starting to take data in 2018, it is worthwhile to simulate data with the $Belle$-II detector, and investigate the sensitivity one can expect from it for both the tau EDM and $g$-2 search.
+Tau leptons are quite complicated objects at colliders, mainly because the neutrinos in their decay products are undetectable.
+While the spin correlation can be partially obtained with only visible decay products~\cite{Comp-Phys-Com-64-275-1991,Tsai:1971vv}, the information of neutrinos is important to help improve the reconstruction of the tau spin correlation.
+The technique to reconstruct the neutrino momenta from tau decays developed in our previous works~\cite{CEPC_hcp,Chen:2017nxp} is used for the low energy $e^-e^+$ collisions which makes use of the full information per event including the impact parameters of charged tracks from tau decays.
+Because $Belle$-II started taking data with the full detector in 2019~\cite{BelleII_talk}, it is worthwhile to simulate data with the $Belle$-II detector, and investigate the sensitivity one can expect from it for both tau EDM and $g$-2 searches.